Well, this one has been sitting over in the UNhallowed collection for amost of the last decade, but I’m no longer sure that it needs to be.

-Well, the reasoning in much of this essay got pretty well hosed by DHs.
-Not that the extrapolations in it are necessarily wrong — although a few of them certainly are — but the motivations and intentions ascribed to Albus Dumbledore clearly turn out to have been off-target.
-After all, over the period that this article was developed we were still being misled to regard AD as the epitome of “all that was good”.
+The extrapolations in it aren’t necessarily wrong — although a few of them aren’t altogether on target— but the motivations and intentions ascribed to Albus Dumbledore clearly turn out to be a matter of personal choice.
+After all, over the period that this article was developed (and the first iteration of it was one of the original collection which was uploaded in 2003) we were still being misled to regard AD as the epitome of “all that was good”.

 He still isn’t evil.
 But he’s turned out to be a conceited, self-righteous, and self-indulgent old hypocrite.
 And, if anything, an even bigger coward than Horace Slughorn.
 (Who at least doesn’t pretend to be anything else.)

 Plus of course Rowling’s eventual deconstruction was vastly in excess of the requirements, which made her ultimate flip-flop of turning around and giving him a pass anyway all the more insulting to the reader.
-But it doesn’t mean that some level of deconstruction wasn’t necessary.
+But that doesn’t mean that some level of deconstruction wasn’t necessary.
 It was.
-When dealing with the classic “mentor” figure of an coming-of-age adventure tale, it always is.
+When dealing with the classic “mentor” figure of an coming-of-age adventure tale, such a deconstruction always is.

-I’m inclined to think that what really needed deconstruction here wasn’t his intentions.
+I’m inclined to think that what really needed deconstruction here wasn’t his intentions — which Rowling was determined to distract us by.
 It was his judgement.
-Looked at in retrospect we can all see that Albus’s track record is an absolute compendium of bad decisions, going just about all the way back to the minute he left school.
+Looked at in retrospect we can all see that Albus’s track record is an absolute compendium of bad decisions, and wrong conclusions, going just about all the way back to the minute he left school.
 If not before.

-What also isn’t so obvious to the reader is that by the time Harry started Hogwarts Albus’s reputation was already in decline.
+What also isn’t so obvious to the reader is that by the time Harry started Hogwarts Albus’s reputation was already very much in decline.
 But this certainly turned out to be the case.
-Most of the wizarding public’s veneration had dwindled to lip-service and only the fact that he was patronizing Fudge (and that Fudge allowed himself to be patronized) kept him in the game.
+By 1991 most of the wizarding public’s veneration had dwindled to lip-service and only the fact that he was patronizing Fudge (and that Fudge allowed himself to be patronized) kept him in the game.
 His greatest fans had always been the people who had been dazzled by him when he was the shining new star, and how many of those were left?
 Others were the near-contemporaries who were used to living in his shadow, and those were being thinned out by attrition as well.
 He had somehow quite failed to enlist more than a handful of followers from any of the generations of students who had known him only as Headmaster, and only a handful more who were of an age for him to have once taught.
-He’s been isolating himself at Hogwarts for so long that he doesn’t even realize that he is on the brink of irrelevance.
-An “obsolete dingbat” acto Rita Skeeter.
-Rita turns out to have been right after all!
+He’d been isolating himself at Hogwarts for so long that he doesn’t even realize that he is on the brink of irrelevance.

-Ultimately Albus has probably done far more damage overall than Horace has, despite that unfortunate interview that Harry had to pry out of Horace, and even though Albus clearly exerts himself far less on his favorites’ behalf than Horace does.
+Ultimately Albus has probably done far more damage to the wizarding world overall than Horace has, despite that unfortunate discussion with Tom Riddle that Harry had to pry out of Horace, and even though Albus clearly exerts himself far less on his favorites’ behalf than Horace does.

 I think Horace also has a clearer view of how the ww really works and a much longer list of past protégés who are willing enough to keep in touch and to let him pull their strings for the benefit of his current crop of up-and-comers.
-Albus, on the other hand, tends to back losers who will never outgrow his “assistance”, and sooner or later the people in charge figure that out.
+Albus, on the other hand, tends to back losers who will never outgrow his “assistance”, or have any influence to “pass on,” and sooner or later the people in charge figure that out.
 Being one of Albus’s favorites is probably not a high recommendation.
 Given a choice in the matter, I think I’d invest in a stock of candied pineapple.

 But no, having fallen in love with Gellert Grindelwald at the age of 18 is neither a convincing explanation for Albus’s failings of character, nor relevant to the situation at hand.
 It’s a complete non-sequitur and an unnecessary distraction.
 And it’s totally out of scale.

-Well, there is an essay related to the Dumbledores over in the main collection, even if it doesn’t confine itself to Albus.
-The rest of this one is what I had managed to thrash out back when we were still expected to believe that Dumbledore was the epitome of goodness.
+Well, this is mostly what I had managed to thrash out back when we were still expected to believe that Dumbledore was the epitome of goodness.
 Like just about everyone else I may have given him a bit too much credit.
 But I hadn’t completely missed the hints that were actually there.

-It also pays homage to a lot of dead fanon issues which occupied rather a lot of people for rather a lot of time.
+It also pays homage to a couple of dead fanon issues which once occupied rather a lot of people for rather a lot of time.

-It used to be (lo, these many years ago.
-Well going on 20, anyway) that regardless of what general HP list you subscribed to, every few months it could be depended upon that there would be yet another round of young newbies determined to debate whether the Headmaster was an Animagus, and if so, what sort of animal could he turn himself into.
-I haven’t heard much of this particular debate for the last few years.
-Evidently most of the fandom has moved beyond this issue.
+Such as: it used to be (lo, these many years ago.
+Well going on 20) that regardless of what general HP list you subscribed to, every few months it could be depended upon that there would be yet another round of young newbies determined to debate over whether the Headmaster was an Animagus, and if so, what sort of animal could he turn himself into.
+I haven’t heard much related to this particular debate for most of the last decade.
+Evidently the fandom has moved beyond this issue.

 For the record: there is no clear indication in canon as to whether Albus Dumbledore either was or was not an Animagus.
-We know that Professor McGonagall, the most recent Transfigurations mistress is one.
+We know that Professor McGonagall, the most recent Transfigurations mistress was one.
 We know that Dumbledore had been Transfigurations master some 50 years earlier, but the one case doesn’t prove the other.
-And it certainly hasn’t ever been stated to be a job requirement.
+And it certainly hadn’t ever been stated to be a job requirement.

 We also know that Hermione Granger looked up the information regarding registered Animagi during the course of PoA and found that only 7 Animagi had been registered in the 20th century (McGonagall among them).
-But if Dumbledore had been a registered Animagus (and if he was one at all, he would almost certainly be registered) he might have been on the 19th century list, and Hermione didn’t think to check that far back.
-(Although Rowling’s sudden decision to scale back Dumbledore’s age by about 40 years would make this prospect far less likely.)
+But if Dumbledore had been a registered Animagus (and if he was one at all, he would almost certainly be registered) he could have been on the 19th century list, and Hermione didn’t think to check that far back.
+Although Rowling’s abrupt decision to scale back Dumbledore’s age by about 40 years in the last book (probably in order to facilitate the whole Grindelwald non-sequitur) would make this prospect far less likely.

 Post-HBP, we still didn’t even know whether Harry had yet twigged to the fact that wizards are capable of living much longer lives than Muggles.
 One might expect Miss Granger to have come across this information in her studies and research by that time, but she does not seem to have passed the information on to Harry.
 At least not in our hearing.
 Although, since it is becoming clear that the average wizard does not enjoy the sort of freakishly long life of a Griselda Marchbanks or a Bathilda Bagshott, perhaps this oversight does not signify.